psychemedia/sin-eater-resources/resources/PAOBS_observations-popular-antiquities_brand.md

 I could give numerous Passages from the Antients, were there any Doubt of the Antiquity of a Custom, which probably owes its Origin to the tenderest *Affections* of human Nature, and has perhaps on that Account been used from the Infancy of Time.

-p23 chapter II - this is borune ratehr than observatio?
+p23 chapter II - this is borune rather than observation?

 I find in Durant a pretty exact Account of some of the Ceremonies used at present in what we call *laying out* or *streeking* `[*To Streek*, to expand, or stretch out. from the Anglo-Saxon SlCJiecaBy. extendere.
 See Benson's Anglo-Saxon Vocabulary in verbo.— A *Streeking-Board* is that on which they stretch out and compose the Limbs of the dead Body.]` in the North